Chelsea F.C.: BlueCo ownership (2022–present)

-On 7 May 2022, Chelsea confirmed that terms have been agreed for a new ownership group, led by Todd Boehly, Clearlake Capital, Mark Walter and Hansjörg Wyss, to acquire the club.
-On 25 May 2022, the government has approved the £4.25bn Boehly-led consortium takeover of Chelsea.
-On 30 May 2022, the sale was completed, ending Abramovich's 19 year ownership of the club.
+On 7 May 2022, Chelsea confirmed that terms had been agreed for a new ownership group, led by Todd Boehly, Clearlake Capital, Mark Walter and Hansjörg Wyss, to acquire the club.
+The group was later known as BlueCo.
+The UK government approved the £4.25bn takeover, ending Abramovich's 19-year ownership of the club.
+Bruce Buck, who served as chairman since 2003, was replaced by Boehly, while long-serving club director and de facto sporting director Marina Granovskaia left, as did Petr Čech from the role of technical and performance advisor.